SAMMISolutions/docs/doc_posts/_commands-button/button-modify-obj.md

 ---

 Changes the appearance of a button or group (color, text, image and border) based on a provided object.\
-All changes are temporary, the button will return to its original state if you reset or close and reopen Receiver.\
+All changes are temporary, the button will return to its original state if you reset or close and reopen SAMMI.\

 | Box Name | Type | Description
 |-------|--------|--------